Beautiful time spent at Jorasanko Thakur Bari, Kolkata. Why you should also visit

 There were handwritten notes in the room where Tagore breathed his last.
 Everything was clean and dusted which made the house a living entity of its own.
 You feel invited as you scroll through the floors and grasp Tagore vibes from all over the place.
 There’s Bengali music running in the background that acts as a perfect reason to lose yourself to the divinity of those times.

-Other interesting things that caught my attention were the kitchen, library, low-sitting dining table, crockery and majorly a plastic model set up in the corridor same as the stretcher and the team of doctors would have treated Tagore in his house balcony just before his death.
+Other interesting things that caught my attention were the kitchen, library, low-sitting dining table, crockery and a plastic model set up in the corridor, same as the stretcher and the team of doctors would have treated Tagore on his house balcony just before his death.

 A few are born and die in the same house and Tagore was one of them.

-You need an observant eye to enjoy the museum and forget about the life outside.
-Everyone should visit Jorasanko Thankur Bari Kolkata at least once when you are in the city not to know Tagore but to feel his presence.
+You need an observant eye to enjoy the museum and forget about life outside.
+Everyone should visit Jorasanko Thankur Bari in Kolkata at least once when in the city, not to know Tagore but to feel his presence.